 However, this is also a problem, as it requires that you take the front wheel off every time you mount the bike.
 You can see how this can be a nuisance, right?
-Uncharacteristically of this type of racks, the Yakima ForkLift works well with most disc brakes, but thru-axles are still off the table, unless you get an adapter, which is sold separately.
+Note that the bike rack’s quick release clamp is easy to adjust to take care of dropouts of different thickness.
+Besides, you don’t need rocket science knowledge to tighten the rear wheel strap.

 The Bike Car Roof Carrier Rack from Cycling Deal is a nice choice for folks looking to get a nice, budget-friendly rack to carry their two-wheelers everywhere.
-It’s a frame mount model, meaning it clamps onto your bike’s frame rather than fork or front wheel, which is great, as you don’t have to take wheel off every time you mount it.
+It’s a frame mount model, meaning it clamps onto your bike’s frame rather than the fork or front wheel, which is a great option, as you don’t have to take wheel off every time you mount it.
 On the flipside, though, this means that you’ll have a bit more trouble with clearance, as the profile will be taller.
-Moreover, this also puts greater stress on the frame, so it’s not quite recommendable if you ride a carbon fibre frame.
+Moreover, this also puts greater stress on the frame, so it’s not quite recommendable if you ride a carbon fiber frame.

 Granted, the rack can’t really measure up to products that cost 4 to 5 times as much, but you do get a decent bang for the buck.
 If nothing else, it does a great job holding kids’ bikes, though not so great with road bikes, especially if you’re tall and have a matching bike.